datenstruktur/Paperdb/doc/elasticbf.md

 ## Fine-grained Bloom Filter Allocation

 From the perspective of a Table, a point query needs to go through the following components in sequence: Table, Meta Index Block, FilterBlock, and Bloom Filter.
-Therefore, our reproduction revolves around this path.
+Therefore, our implemention revolves around this path.

 ```C++
           /\